balanced/balanced.github.com/_posts/2013-02-14-announcing-balanced-payouts.md

 If you'd like to learn more about [Balanced Payouts](https://www.balancedpayments.com/#payouts), please email: support at balancedpayments.com, and mention 'Payouts' in your subject line.

 ---
+UPDATE:

-UPDATE: [Ryan Lawler](http://twitter.com/ryanlawler) over at [Techcrunch](http://techcrunch.com/2013/02/14/balanced-payments-ach-api-omg/), and [Ken Yeung](https://twitter.com/thekenyeung) at [TheNextWeb](http://thenextweb.com/insider/2013/02/14/balanced-releases-its-payouts-api-as-a-standalone-offering-giving-access-to-next-day-ach-deposits) were kind enough to cover this announcment for us.
+[Ryan Lawler](http://twitter.com/ryanlawler) over at [Techcrunch](http://techcrunch.com/2013/02/14/balanced-payments-ach-api-omg/), and [Ken Yeung](https://twitter.com/thekenyeung) at [TheNextWeb](http://thenextweb.com/insider/2013/02/14/balanced-releases-its-payouts-api-as-a-standalone-offering-giving-access-to-next-day-ach-deposits) were kind enough to cover this announcment for us.

+We're discussing this announcement on HN: http://news.ycombinator.com/item?id=5220161 & http://news.ycombinator.com/item?id=5220359